Startup Capital for a Business

 The amount of startup financing depends on factors such as the business type, current state, and growth potential.
 It is important to realize that the more start up capital you raise the more of your business you will need to give away.

 Sources of Capital

 There are several potential sources to consider when looking how to raise capital for a startup business.
 These sources include the following.

 - Personal savings

 - Crowd funding and peer to peer lending

 - Angel investors

 - Venture capital

-Our blog post on how to finance a business gives more background information on how to fund a startup and finding startup capital.
+Additionally our post on how to finance a business gives more background information on how to fund a startup and find capital.

 Business Startup Capital in the Financial Projection